-Capital projects involved the continuing effort to accommodate needed growth with a major expansion of the Olympia Transit Center and on-going efforts to secure additional funds for the development of the Pattison base expansion and rehabilitation project which was fully budgeted in 2019.
+Capital projects involved the continuing effort to accommodate needed growth with a major expansion of the Olympia Transit Center and on-going efforts to secure additional funds for the development of the Pattison base expansion and rehabilitation project which was fully budgeted in 2020.
 Highlights of other agency efforts during the year included:

-- New Vehicles: Intercity Transit added 24 new coaches - Transit Service: Service hours increased (12.2%) with increased service levels on all routes. - New Shelters and Amenities: Intercity Transit upgraded more than 50 bus stops throughout the system.
-Amenities included adding solar lights, shelters, and pole-mounted benches. - Land Use Planning coordination: Intercity Transit is one of a number of local agencies involved in reviewing local land use permitting requests.
+- New Vehicles: Intercity Transit received 16 replacement coaches for fixed-route bus service and 14 replacement vans for paratransit service. - Transit Service: While Intercity Transit added a new route (Rt.
+65), the transit agency decreased its fixed-route service hours by 46.4 percent during 2020 the result of emergency service changes to respond to the COVID-19 pandemic [See Section 3 for additional details].
+Intercity Transit began providing "advance-reservation" service for essential trips during its temporary suspension of fixed-route service during spring 2020, and the transit agency continues to provide supplemental advance-reservation service to all riders who need it outside of IT's reduced service hours. - New Shelters and Amenities: Intercity Transit upgraded more than 25 bus stops throughout the system.
+Amenities included adding landing pads, solar lights, shelters, and pole-mounted benches. - Land Use Planning coordination: Intercity Transit is one of a number of local agencies involved in reviewing local land use permitting requests.
 Staff works with local community development and public works departments, planning commissions, as well as public and private developers to include access to public transportation through effective land use planning and urban design.
-During 2019, staff received and reviewed development notices and commented on several applications requesting specific transit amenities, including a new bus stop, shelter, or improved ADA access to an existing stop.
+During 2020, staff received and reviewed development notices and commented on several applications requesting specific transit amenities, including a new bus stop, shelter, or improved ADA access to an existing stop.
 There remains ongoing participation with local jurisdictions' on-road improvement projects, including regional projects for I-5 (JBLM, various interchanges) and U.S. 101.
-The "Smart Corridor" transit signal priority demonstration project is also ongoing, with testing of six intersections. - Village Vans: Village Vans service began in 2002, helping meet work-related transportation challenges for individuals of low incomes who are seeking or sustaining employment.
-The focus of the program is to assist in transitioning these individuals from public assistance to financial independence where transportation is a common barrier.
-Village Vans operates with six vans, which provided 6,425 trips in 2019 and traveled 35,720 miles.
-Thirty-three eligible drivers volunteered 4,505 hours to provide this service as they participated in the
+The "Smart Corridor" transit signal priority demonstration project is also ongoing, with testing of six intersections.